maiziezhoulab/Autism_genepheno/README.md

 }

 ```
 Output 3.
-Summary of results in the folder 'Sum_all'.
+Summary of results in the folder ``'Sum_all'``.
 Here is an example of the summary:

  ```
 Number of paper processed: 15095